appINPP/Prometheus-ARCA/production/split_production/README.md

 Version 1 has further documentation inside the folder (useful for understanding both versions) as it was meant to be the chosen workflow for production.
 Version 2 has not been validated and the scripts are taken as they were.
 In the validation folders there are additional scripts that could be used to test Version 2 (unpolished).

 ## ✩ Suggestions for future work
+As these versions developed on batches_production.py, issues from there are inherited here.
 + Neither version follows the correct os.environment (by order) as it was set in batches_production.py.
 That should be implemented correctly.
 + Neither version clears up C/C++ and JAX memory as seen, again, in batches_production.py.
 This might be trivial for Version 2 since workers spawn and die repeatedly, but will surely make a difference for Version 1.
 + Both versions use the old method to avoid using the same random seed between independent productions.
-This causes bugs in the long run and should be changed to what batches_production.py currently utilises.
+This causes bugs in the long run and should be changed.
++ Both versions would benefit from a non-manual selection of number of workers.
 + Validation of functionality of Version 2.
 Given that works, the automation script of Version 1 can be used as it is.
 Split production could be used as the default production workflow.